Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Preliminaries

 \subsection{The principal block of $\cS_{2p}$}

 The following is based on \citep[Appendix B]{zbMATH07389875}.
 We will give a brief outline and refer to this appendix for further details.

-Let $B$ be the basic algebra of the principal block of $k\cS_{2p}$ where $p\geq 3$.
+Let $B$ be the basic algebra of the principal block of $k\cS_{2p}$ where $p\geq 3$ and $k$ has characteristic $p$.
 For our purposes, we do not need to discuss the case $p=2$.
 We assume that $k$ is algebraically closed unless stated otherwise.
 In the usual terminology, $B$ has $p$-core $\emptyset$ and (combinatorial) weight $w=2$.
+Young modules, Specht modules, and the structure of indecomposable projective modules for blocks of symmetric groups of weight two have been extensively studied; see for example \cite{zbMATH04125660, zbMATH00509866, zbMATH00023610, zbMATH00780812, zbMATH01400114, zbMATH01819312}.

 The labelling set for the Specht modules is the set of all the partitions of $2p$, and the labelling set for the simple modules is the set of all the $p$-regular partitions of $2p$.
 A Specht module belongs to this block (that is, '$\lambda$ belongs to the block') \ if and only if one may remove two (rim) $p$-hooks from the Young diagram $[\lambda]$.